This Day In Music: October 25

 October 25, 1985 ~ Ciara Princess Wilson, mononymously known as R&B, pop, hip-hop singer, songwriter Ciara, born in Austin, Texas, USA ~ Member of Hear'say.
 Wrote Blu Cantrell's 10,000 Times and Fantasia's Got Me Waiting.
 Released her Goodies debut album in 2004.
 Best known for songs such as Goodies featuring Petey Pablo, 1-2 Step, Oh featuring Ludacris, Get Up featuring Chamillionaire, and Love Sex Magic featuring Justin Timberlake.
 Also guested on Missy Elliott's Lose Control and Bow Wow's Like You

-October 25, 1984 ~ Katheryn Elizabeth Hudson, commonly known as pop singer, songwriter Katy Perry born in Santa Barbara, California, USA ~ Initially pursued a career in gospel music, releasing her eponymous Katy Hudson solo debut album in 2001 to little impact.
+October 25, 1984 ~ Katheryn Elizabeth Hudson, commonly known as pop singer Katy Perry born in Santa Barbara, California, USA ~ Initially pursued a career in gospel music, releasing her eponymous Katy Hudson solo debut album in 2001 to little impact.
 Moving into secular music, and adopting her mother's maiden name Perry as her stage name, Perry would rise to fame with her sophomore One Of The Boys album released 7 years later.
 The album included her I Kissed A Girl debut single and its follow-up Hot n Cold, respectively a No.1 and No.3 hit on the Billboard Hot 100.
 Would regularly reach the upper echelons of the charts well into the 2010s, scoring the Billboard Hot 100 top 10 hits Waking Up In Vegas, California Gurls featuring Snoop Dogg, Teenage Dream, Firework, ET featuring Kanye West, Last Friday Night (TGIF), The One That Got Away, Part Of Me, Wide Awake, Roar, Dark Horse featuring Juicy J, and Chained To The Rhythm featuring Skip Marley

 October 25, 1983 ~ Windel Beneto Edwards, commonly known as reggae, roots reggae, lovers rock, dancehall singer Gyptian, born ~ Has been critically compared to Sizzla, Luciano, and Beres Hammond.
 Active since the mid-2000s Edwards would gain notoriety in his native Jamaica with singles such as Is There A Place, Serious Times, Beautiful Lady, and Mama Don't Cry, leading up to his full-length My Name Is Gyptian debut album released in 2006.
-Internationally Edwards would gain traction in the early 2010s, perhaps most notably with the modest Billboard R&B hit Hold Yuh
+Internationally Edwards would gain traction in the early-2010s, perhaps most notably with the modest Billboard R&B hit Hold Yuh

 October 25, 1977 ~ Daniel Alan Maman, commonly known as producer, DJ, rapper the Alchemist, born in Beverly Hills, California, USA ~ Half of hip-hop duo Whooliganz, the other half being Skillz.
 Closely associated with Dilated Peoples and Mobb Deep.
-Co-founded Gangrene with longtime collaborator Oh No. Renowned hip-hop producer especially in demand in the early 2000s including for artist such as Nas, Fat Joe, Jadakiss, Ghostface Killah, and Snoop Dogg.
+Co-founded Gangrene with longtime collaborator Oh No. Renowned hip-hop producer especially in demand in the early-2000s including for artist such as Nas, Fat Joe, Jadakiss, Ghostface Killah, and Snoop Dogg.
 Also worked with Prodigy, Fashawn, Curren$y, Willie the Kid, Evidence, Budge, Havoc, Boldy James, and Eminem

 October 25, 1973 ~ Singer, guitarist, pianist, songwriter Tara MacLean, full name Tara Margaret Charity MacLean, born ~ Member of Shaye alongside Kim Stockwood and Damhnait Doyle from 2002 through 2007.
 Best known as a solo artist, some dozen albums to her name starting with her Silence debut album released in 1996.
 Well known songs include Evidence, If I Fall and Light Of The Stable.
 Has guested on recordings by Jim Brickman, Annette Ducharme, Tom Cochrane, the Devlins, Danko Jones, and others

-October 25, 1971 ~ Rock, heavy metal guitarist, keyboardist, singer Neil Fallon born in Portsmouth, Virginia, USA ~ Co-founding member, lead singer of rock outfit Clutch, with whom he has about a dozen albums since the early 1990s including the acclaimed eponymous Clutch released in 1995.
+October 25, 1971 ~ Rock, heavy metal guitarist, keyboardist, singer Neil Fallon born in Portsmouth, Virginia, USA ~ Co-founding member, lead singer of rock outfit Clutch, with whom he has recorded about a dozen albums since the early-1990s including the acclaimed eponymous Clutch released in 1995.
 Fallon is also the lead singer for the Company Band and Dunsmuir, and has played guitar for the Bakerton Group appearing on their 2009 El Rojo album

 October 25, 1970 ~ Southern gospel, country singer, pianist, songwriter Gordon Mote, full name Gordon James Mote, born in Gadsden, Alabama, USA ~ Has backed or collaborated with artists such as Lee Greenwood, Trisha Yearwood, Tanya Tucker, Porter Wagoner, the Gaither Vocal Band, the Gaither Homecoming, and the Signature Sound.
 Guested on Alan Jackson's 2001 Where Were You When The World Stopped Turning.
 As a solo artist, pianist debuted with the 2005 Christmas Piano (The Holly And The Ivory).
 His 2007 Don't Let Me Miss The Glory, his third studio album, would mark his entrance as a singer